Fishing from your paddleboard is ADDICTING!

 While there aren't many wrong ways to ride a stand-up paddle board, figuring out how to steer it comfortably can require some experimenting.
 It is easy to master, but practice always makes perfect.

 Proper technique is mostly a matter of correct positioning of the paddle and timing your strokes correctly.
-The speed and direction of
+The speed and direction ofwind as well as the current speed of the water will affect your technique.
+With experience, you will learn how to cope with these conditions without a problem.

 As you become more comfortable with your paddle board and how you paddle it, you will learn how to increase your speed and turn easily.
 If maneuverability is important to you, you may want to consider a fiberglass paddle board.
 Harder materials will often go faster and allow for more precise movement.